 - 2.7.1.
 Under the FOIA, the Service is required to produce a Publication Scheme listing all the information we publish.
+In addition to this, the Service publishes compliance statistics detailing our performance on handling requests for information under the Act, as set out in the FOI Code of Practice.
 This is available for easy access on our website and includes information that we are required to provide under the Local Government Code of Transparency. - 2.7.2.
 The Information Management Team is responsible for keeping this information upto-date.
 Please notify the Information Management Team if you publish any new information (which is not subject to an exemption), so it can be included within our Publication Scheme.